Digital Planet

-Digital Planet (previously known as Click and originally Go Digital) was a radio programme broadcast on the BBC World Service presented by Gareth Mitchell.
+Digital Planet (previously known as Click and originally Go Digital) is a radio programme broadcast on the BBC World Service presented by Gareth Mitchell.
 Alternating as contributors were Bill Thompson, Ghislaine Boddington and Angelica Mari, who comment on items in the programme and discuss them with Mitchell.
 The show, broadcast weekly, covered technology stories and news from around the world.

 History

 From 2001 to 2005, it was presented by Tracey Logan and during that time it was one of the BBC's few webcast programmes, with cameras providing a live feed.
 Regular guest presenter Gareth Mitchell, who had been with the show since 2001, took over as presenter full time on 11 January 2005.

 Originally named Go Digital, the show was renamed Digital Planet on 28 March 2006.
 It was again renamed Click on 29 March 2011 to make it easier to recognise its status as a sister programme of the TV programme Click, which is broadcast on BBC News and BBC World News.
 The show's running time was reduced from 28 minutes to 18 minutes.
 In the episode aired 1 May 2019, the show announced that it had renamed itself back to Digital Planet.